 Taking animals off our plates could be a major step in helping to prevent future pandemics, according to Dr. Neal Barnard.

-Dr. Barnard, founding president of the Physicians Committee, made the comment while working alongside international campaign group Million Dollar Vegan (MDV),
+Dr. Barnard, founding president of the Physicians Committee, made the comment while working alongside international campaign group Million Dollar Vegan (MDV), an advocacy organization which encourages and supports people to sign its 31-day pledge and give a plant-based diet a go.

 While the organization is best known for challenging the Pope and the President of the United States to go vegan for a month in return for a $1 million to charity, amid the coronavirus pandemic, it has turned its attention to helping vulnerable people.